 If your upper eyelids have excess skin and/ or puffiness due to prominent fat pads, then these issues can be addressed by an open upper blepharoplasty (OUB).

-If your double eyelid crease height needs to be changed, Dr Huang will personally plan the design and height of your new crease together with you, so that your preferences are taken into consideration and you have input into the type of double eyelid crease that he creates for you with millimeter accuracy.
+If your double eyelid crease height needs to be changed, Dr Huang will personally plan the design and height of your new crease together with you, so that your preferences are taken into consideration and you have input into the type of double eyelid crease that he creates for you.

-The quality of Dr Huang’s work in cosmetic eyelid surgery has received international recognition, and he is a sought after speaker on these subjects.
+The quality of Dr Huang’s work in cosmetic eyelid surgery has received acknowledgment and respect from his peers around the world, and he is a sought after speaker on these subjects.
 He has been regularly invited to present his work at international plastic surgery meetings in South Korea, Japan, China, and South East Asia.
 He has also been an invited lecturer at subspecialty meetings on upper eyelid surgery in South Korea.

 The procedure can be done under local anesthesia with oral sedation or intravenous sedation as a day surgery procedure.
 An incision is made along the line of the existing crease or along a new, planned crease if the there is no crease or the old crease is judged to be too low.
 Excess skin and fat are carefully removed, and the double eyelid crease is meticulously created or recreated with multiple internal sutures.
 Accurate closure of the incision with multiple fine sutures ensures a fine, inconspicuous scar.
 The procedure time is about 2 hours.